kevindierkx/laravel-domain-parser/README.md

 ### Refresh Cache Command

-You can warm the cache using the bundled refresh cache command manually.
-You can choose to refresh
+You can warm and/or update the cache information using the bundled refresh cache command manually.
+You can choose to refresh:

-- the Public Suffix List data
+- the Public Suffix List

 ```bash
 php artisan domain-parser:refresh --rules
 ```

-- the IANA Root Domain informations
+- the IANA Root Zone Database

 ```bash
 php artisan domain-parser:refresh --tlds